Freight Shipping from Long Beach to Columbus

 How much does it cost to ship freight from Long Beach to Columbus?

-Full truckload (FTL) rates from Long Beach, CA to Columbus, OH currently range from $5,530-$6,816 for a standard dry van load over the 2,572-mile route.
+Full truckload (FTL) rates from Long Beach, CA to Columbus, OH currently range $5,530-$6,816 (roughly $2.17-$2.66 per mile over 2,572 miles).
 LTL shipments typically cost $1,615-$2,586 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Long Beach to Columbus?